Denver Zephyrs

 The Denver Zephyrs (formerly the Denver Bears) were a Minor League Baseball team based in Denver, Colorado, United States.
 They were a Triple-A team that played in the American Association from 1955 to 1962, the Pacific Coast League from 1963 to 1968, and the American Association again from 1969 to 1992.
 They played their home games at Mile High Stadium.

 The Zephyrs won the American Association championship on seven occasions: 1957, 1971, 1976, 1977, 1981, 1983, and 1991.
 They also won the 1957 Junior World Series and the 1991 Triple-A Classic.

 History

 Origins

 Denver, Colorado, had been the home of numerous minor league baseball teams dating back to 1885 with an unnamed team of the Colorado State League.
 Off and on from 1901 to 1954, the city was represented by the Denver Bears of the Western League.
 In 1955, the Class A Bears were replaced by a Triple-A team of the American Association.
-This came about when the Kansas City Blues were forced to relocate after the American League's Philadelphia Athletics moved to Kansas City, Missouri, to become the Kansas City Athletics.
+This came about when the Kansas City Blues were forced to move after the American League's Philadelphia Athletics moved to Kansas City, Missouri, to become the Kansas City Athletics.